Last reviewed on 4th January 2022

 It’s unlikely that you’d be able to check each deal across hundreds of lenders but that’s where our advisors can help.
-We’d compare deals from every lender that you’re eligible with to make sure you’re getting the very best deal possible.
+We’d compare deals from each lender that you’re eligible with to make sure you’re getting the very best deal possible.
 This is perhaps the only way to guarantee you’re not overpaying with a different lender elsewhere.

 While most lenders will base their affordability assessments on three to five times your annual income, there’s still a lot more to consider.
 For instance, lenders will also take your expenses into account as well as any debt that you may have.
 Your credit history will also play a part in the amount you’re able to borrow.

-Some lenders will also consider any overtime or bonuses that you receive, as well as any secondary income.
+Some lenders will consider any overtime or bonuses that you receive, as well as any secondary income.
 Other lenders will simply use your teaching salary and won’t take any other income into account.
 This can be very important, especially if you’re relying on income from a secondary source or get a lot of income from overtime and bonuses.
 Furthermore, if you have bad credit, you risk being declined by applying with an unsuitable lender.

 Your deposit amount will also make a difference in the mortgages you’re offered.
 For instance, having a 5% deposit will limit you to certain lenders.
 Having a larger deposit such as 10-20% will give you more lenders and deals to choose from.
 As a result, you’ll be in a stronger position to secure a better mortgage deal for yourself.